 As evidenced by the amount of digging in your area, fibre technology is heavily dependent on trenches, which is very expensive and makes availability limited, although this is constantly growing in metropolitan areas like Gauteng, Johannesburg.
 Broadband fibre also requires approval from the likes of councils and landlords, which could lead to bureaucratic delays and very long installation times.

-While the roll out of broadband business fibre in South Africa has definitely increased, the entry prices are still high because of the investment in trenching, the cost of manufacturing of fibre optic cables and switching hardware used to decode data at each end of the cable.
+While the roll out of broadband business fibre in South Africa has definitely increased, the entry prices of these fibre solutions are still high because of the investment in trenching, the cost of manufacturing of fibre optic cables and switching hardware used to decode data at each end of the cable.
 Telecommunications providers in South Africa who have invested in the cable infrastructure, have been aggressively competing to get as many customers as possible to pay off the cost of the infrastructure and secure a “locked-in” customer base – in what is called the fibre “land-grab”.
 There are new fibre deals for business being marketed daily, however the cheapest does not always mean the best and depends entirely on the business requirements.

 Businesses are increasingly seeking high-speed Internet to keep up with their data requirements.
 There are 2.5 quintillion bytes of data created around the world every single day and 90% of it was generated in the last two years!
 We have become a data generating and data hungry world.
 With smart devices, video, voice and cloud applications becoming the norm, businesses in South Africa have to get high-speed Internet if they are to compete now and in the future.